-I am an assistant professor in the Khoury College of Computer Sciences at Northeastern University (2013--present), and a founding member of Northeastern's Cybersecurity and Privacy Institute.
+I am an associate professor in the Khoury College of Computer Sciences at Northeastern University (2013--present), and a founding member of Northeastern's Cybersecurity and Privacy Institute.

 My research is primarily in the areas of distributed systems and